VigneshAlagappan/equity-research-assistant/README.md

 The primary skills being exercised in this project are **product thinking, product management, deep technical judgment, system/software architecture, analytical reasoning, and sound software-engineering principles**.

-AI-assisted coding is used to accelerate implementation; **it does not replace technical expertise or define the product vision, product decisions, system architecture, research methodology, or overall technical intent of Signal**.
+AI-assisted coding is used to accelerate implementation; **it does not replace technical expertise or define the product vision, product decisions, system architecture, research methodology, or overall technical intent of Signals**.

 ## License